wenakita/sonicreddragon-docs/docs/ecosystem/layerzero/integration.md

 ---
 sidebar_position: 2
+title: Integration
+description: Detailed explanation of this concept
 ---

 # LayerZero Integration Guide

-This guide explains how to integrate Sonic Red Dragon's LayerZero V2 functionality into your project.
+This guide explains how to integrate Sonic Red DRAGON's LayerZero V2 functionality into your project.

 ## Prerequisites